 Online MBA programs have seen a surge in interest in 2020, as working and learning online has become the norm.
 84% of online MBA programs saw in an increase in applications this year, the highest increase of any program type, according to the Graduate Management Admission Council (GMAC).

 Considerations for choosing an online MBA differ from full-time MBAs.
 While location may not be as much of a factor, reputation remains as important, as does the program’s selectivity, content, and ability to meet career goals.
+The key benefits of studying an Online MBA also differ from a full-time program, as shown in the BusinessBecause Online MBA Guide 2021.

 Combining student opinion surveys and institutional data provided by schools, the Princeton Review Online MBA Rankings lists the world’s best online MBA programs.